top of page

 3. Rich in Antioxidants

-Rich in phenolic compounds, caffeic acid, and rosmarinic acid, echinacea helps:
+• Rich in phenolic compounds, caffeic acid, and rosmarinic acid, echinacea

-Protect against cell damage, aging, and disease chronicity.
+• Protect against cell damage, aging, and chronic disease.

 How Echinacea Works: The Science